codonnell/little_retro/NOTES.md

 ### Voting Phase

 * Users can allocate a certain number of votes on cards
-* Users cannot see what votes have been cast
+* Users cannot see what votes other users have cast

 ### Discussion Phase